rustamnadrov/telegrambot-notifications/README.md

 How to use request.js:

-1. Download the repository
+1. Download the repository.
-2. Write in the folder: npm install
+2. Write in the folder: npm install.
-3. Specify your token
+3. Specify your token.
-4. List the sites you will follow
+4. List the sites you will follow.
-5. Write down the interval you need
+5. Write down the interval you need.
-6. Start the bot
+6. Start the bot.

 Bot commands:

-2. /start - read information
+2. /start - read information.
-1. /launch - start checking
+1. /launch - start checking.